|Wing Area:||75 sq in|

 I liked that there was no separate charger unit for the eRC Micro Stik.
 The charger was built into the transmitter, for a all in one package.
 A nice yellow LED gave you charge status, it turns off when the charge completed.

-With the budget price of the Micro Stik I was not expecting any extras but the Hobby Lobby offering had both a 130 and 150 mAh 1s LiPo batteries.
+With the budget price of the Micro Stik I was not expecting any extras but the Hobby Express offering had both a 130 and 150 mAh 1s LiPo batteries.
 Double the flight time at a budget price, fantastic!

 I should have been clued into something about flight performance when I noticed the included streamer in the Micro Stik.
 Combat!
 No question with the powerful 7mm brushed motor the Micro Stik was ready for some fun combat action.